Akhil353/TrendTalk-Frontend/_posts/2024-02-09-dashboard.md

     // boilerplate code created by chatGPT, then edited to fit needs /* add a new box for the new message */ function update_posts_container(uid, message, likes) {
-        const posts_container = document.getElementById('posts');
+        /* add buttons to the message for functions to be run */ const posts_container = document.getElementById('posts');
         const post_div = document.createElement('div');
         post_div.className = 'post-container';